“He will come to judge the living and the dead” (from the Apostle’s Creed, an early statement of Christian belief)

 Historical & pictorial contexts

 The decorative program of the Sistine Chapel encapsulates the history of salvation.
 It begins with God’s creation of the world and his covenant with the people of Israel (represented in the Old Testament scenes on the ceiling and south wall), and continues with the earthly life of Christ (on the north wall).
 The addition of the Last Judgment completed the narrative.
-The papal court, representatives of the earthly church, participated in this narrative; it filled the gap between Christ’s life and his second coming.
-What is the Second Coming?
+The papal court, representatives of the earthly church, participated in this narrative; it filled the gap between Christ’s life and his Second Coming.

 The elect (those going to heaven)